 16. The participant has any clinically significant medical, psychiatric, or cognitive illness, or any other uncontrolled medical condition (eg, unstable angina, transient ischemic attack) that, in the opinion of the investigator, would impede the participant's ability to comply with the study procedures, pose increased risk to the participant's safety, or confound the interpretation of study results.

-17. The participant has participated in another clinical study involving an investigational product or investigational device within 30 days prior to enrollment or is scheduled to participate in another clinical study involving an investigational product or device during the course of this study.
+17. The participant has participated in another clinical study involving an IP or investigational device within 30 days prior to enrollment or is scheduled to participate in another clinical study involving an IP or device during the course of this study.

 18. The participant is a family member or employee of the investigator.